Honors and Awards

 - Seven National Titles (1999, 2001, 2004, 2005, 2009, 2013, 2015)

-Paul Klempa returns for his 20th season as the Nebraska bowling assistant coach, while his association with the program dates back to 1992.
-After a collegiate career in which he earned All-America honors as a senior in 1994, Klempa remained in Lincoln and was hired as the Huskers’ assistant coach in 1997.
+Paul Klempa recently completed his 20th season as the Nebraska bowling assistant head coach, while his association with the program dates back to 1992.
+After a collegiate career in which he earned All-America honors as a senior in 1994, Klempa remained in Lincoln and was hired as the Huskers' assistant coach in 1997.

 During his tenure as a coach at Nebraska, Klempa has helped guide the Huskers to seven national championships - including back-to-back NCAA titles in 2004 and 2005, and NCAA championships in 2009, 2013 and most recently, 2015.
 Klempa has tutored numerous bowlers who earned All-America honors during their careers and 12 student-athletes who went on to represent various national teams.

 “I thought he did a great job,” Straub said.
 “He gives me a great supporting cast.
 It helps me think better when I need it.
-Paul didn’t have that option last year.
+Paul didn't have that option (that season).
 He had to make the main decisions on his own.
 Week after week, it is taxing.”

 “I think Coach grew more by having more responsibility,” Straub added.
 “He not only had his own duties, he had most of mine to boot.
 I think that is a growth period, and he performed admirably.”